iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/capstoneed-v2/index.md

 ---
 title: 'CapstoneED v2'
-description: 'Bringing a 2017 Angular project into the modern web'
+description: 'Modernizing a 2017 Angular application with the latest framework features and best practices.'
-lead: 'I am rebuilding the frontend for CapstoneED in Angular v21 following modern practices and patterns'
+lead: 'I am rebuilding the CapstoneED frontend using Angular v21, focusing on a mobile-first approach, simplified architecture, and reduced dependency overhead.'
 date: 2025-12-01
 frontpage: true
 categories: [capstoneed]